Bake or Break

 2. Using an electric mixer on medium speed, beat the cream cheese, sugar, and flour until well-blended and smooth.
 Add the egg and vanilla, and mix until combined.

 3. Spread the mixture evenly into the bottom of prepared pan.
-Bake 15 minutes, or just until set.
+Bake 15 to 20 minutes, or just until set.
 Set the pan aside while you prepare the topping.

 To make the topping: